 Previously, courses at the University of Virginia and the University of Bonn on linear algebra, multivariable calculus, algebra, homology theories and elliptic cohomology

-I supervised four bachelor theses so far on the topics of de Rham cohomology, applications of combinatorial topology to concurrent computation, homology with local coefficients and genus formulae of modular curves.
+I supervised bachelor theses so far on the topics of de Rham cohomology, applications of combinatorial topology to concurrent computation, homology with local coefficients and genus formulae of modular curves.
 Generally I am happy to supervise bachelor theses in topology or on topics related to modular forms or elliptic curves.

 If you are student interested in a thesis or reading project, please contact me!